 Can You Eat Shrimp Tails?
+Are Shrimp Tails Edible?

 Can You Digest Shrimp Tails?

-What are the Benefits of Chitin?
+What are the Benefits of Shrimp Tails?

 How to Prepare Shrimp Tails

 Coat them in flour, then cornstarch, and deep-fry.
-Once they finished, sprinkle with a few red pepper flakes.
+Once they are finished, sprinkle with a few red pepper flakes.
 Voila!
 You have deep-fried shrimp tails!

 If you don’t have a pound right away, you can store them in the freezer in a large Ziploc bag for about three months until you have collected enough to use.
 The shrimp stock tastes excellent when used in risotto, gumbo, or as a replacement for various broths.
 It also freezes well if you don’t intend to use it right away.

-Do You Leave Shrimp Tails On or Off When Cooking?
+Do You Leave Shrimp Tails On Or Off When Cooking?

 Shrimp tails make dishes look more appetizing.
 The tails add visual interest to a plate.
 If you are looking for a photo for Instagram, leave them on, and snap away.
 Restaurants leave them on because they look so appealing.